js-d/js-d/README.md

 ### Jean-Stanislas Denain

-- I'm a second-year PhD student in statistics at UC Berkeley, currently working on ML interpretability
+- I'm a third-year PhD student in statistics at UC Berkeley, currently working on ML interpretability
 - 📫 Feel free to drop me an [email](mailto:js_denain@berkeley.edu)!